hashicorp/vault/website/source/guides/secret-mgmt/index.html.md

    Vault is meant to be a solution for all secret management needs.
 ---

-# Secret Management
+# Secrets Management

 Vault is a tool for securely accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, and more.
 Vault provides a unified interface to any secret while providing tight access control and recording a detailed audit log.

-Secret Management guides demonstrate features in Vault to securely store your secrets.
+Secrets Management guides demonstrate features in Vault to securely store your secrets.

 - [Static Secrets](/guides/secret-mgmt/static-secrets.html) guide walks you